PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 #### UML with PlantUML

-If you have the [PlantUML.jar](http://plantuml.com/download) file stored in the program files folder, and have [Java](https://www.java.com) installed on the same machine as the IoT Gateway, they can be used to render UML diagrams from code blocks.
+If you have the [PlantUML.jar](http://plantuml.com/download) file stored in the program files folder, and have [Java](https://www.java.com) installed on the same machine as the {{AppName}}, they can be used to render UML diagrams from code blocks.
 The diagram will be rendered as an *SVG* image.

 Example of a sequence **uml** PlantUML diagram: